Hanover High School (New Hampshire)

-Hanover High School is the only public high school in the Dresden School District, and is located in Hanover, New Hampshire, United States.
+Hanover High School is the only high school in the Dresden School District, and is located in Hanover, New Hampshire, United States.
 In 1963 it became the first interstate high school in the country as part of a bill that was the last signed into action by John F. Kennedy.
 Today it accepts students from several communities in New Hampshire and Vermont.
 Enrollment is approximately 786 students, the majority of whom come from the towns of Hanover (New Hampshire) and Norwich, Vermont.
 11% of the student body attends on a tuition basis from towns such as Cornish and Lyme, New Hampshire, and Strafford and Hartland, Vermont.
 The school employs 79 full-time faculty members.

 Academics

 Hanover High was recognized in 2009 by BusinessWeek in their "America's Best High Schools" annual article as having the "Best Overall Academic Performance" in New Hampshire, with a GreatSchools rating of 10/10.

 The school is accredited by the New England Association of Schools and Colleges, and over 96% of students are accepted to or are planning to attend post secondary education after graduating.

-Of the 85 professional staff at Hanover High School, 71% hold at least a master's degree, while 18% hold a master's degree + 60 credits or a doctorate.

 The academic program is divided into the traditional five departments: English, Math, Science, Social Studies, and Foreign Language.
 Each department offers a selection of courses; however, all freshmen must take a standard set of courses.
 As students advance, additional opportunities become available.
 The school's curriculum and policies emphasize individual student freedoms.
 For example, seniors often elect to design and complete an independent study project that academically explores a personal interest.
 With Dartmouth College a short walk from the school, some students attend courses at the college when they have exhausted the high school's offerings.

-The academic atmosphere is generally student-centric, with off-campus privileges widely available and with a council of students, faculty, and community members (founded in 1974) whose governing power extends in many areas beyond that of even the school principal.